Education Principles and Practices, M.A.

 Fieldwork and Research Opportunities

-All courses include site-based applications of educational concepts and processes.
-Through the capstone project, students conduct action research designed to enhance their daily practice and/or spark change in their individual educational context.
+All courses include opportunities for site-based applications of educational concepts and processes.
+Through the capstone project, students conduct professional inquiries designed to enhance their daily practice and spark change in their individual educational context.

 Careers

-The master’s degree in education principles and practices prepares students for a variety of roles including school team leader, curriculum coordinator, teacher educator, professional development provider, educational outreach coordinator, nonprofit specialist, special educator, adult educator and educational advocate.
+This master’s degree prepares students for a variety of roles, including school team leader, professional development provider, educational outreach coordinator, nonprofit specialist, adult educator, and education advocate.

 Admission Requirements